Holocaust Remembrance: We all wear the triangle

 The logo for the Jesus in Love Blog also shows the face of Jesus in a pink triangle.
 He joins queer people in transforming suffering into power.

 The last surviving man to wear the pink triangle in the concentration camps was Rudolf Brazda, who died in 2011 at age 98.
-His story is told in the video below and in his obituary at the New York Times.
+His story is told in his obituary at the New York Times.

 Another of those who wore the pink triangle was an anonymous 60-year-old gay priest, brutally beaten to death because he refused to stop praying at the concentration camp in Sachsenhausen, Germany.
 Eyewitness Heinz Heger reported that the murder was so brutal that “I felt I was witnessing the crucifixion of Christ in modern guise.”

 The priest is honored in the icon at the top of this post, “Holy Priest Anonymous One of Sachsenhausen.”
 It was painted by Father William Hart McNichols, a New Mexico artist and Catholic priest who was rebuked by church leaders for making LGBT-affirming icons of unapproved saints.
 His Anonymous Priest of Sachsenhausen icon appears in his book “The Bride: Images of the Church,” which he co-authored with peace activist Daniel Berrigan.

 Here is the beginning of his tragic story, as told by Heger in his book The Men With the Pink Triangle.

 Toward the end of February, 1940, a priest arrived in our block, a man some 60 years of age, tall and with distinguished features.
 We later discovered that he came from Sudetenland, from an aristocratic German family.